 ‘Not In My Family’ is a mass media campaign developed by BreastScreen NSW to increase breast screening participation rates in NSW.

 The campaign features the thought-provoking message - 9 out of 10 women who develop breast cancer do not have a family history, which challenges the common misconception that breast screening is only a priority for women who have a family history of breast cancer.
 The campaign aims to make all women aged 50-74 aware that they are at risk of breast cancer and should have a mammogram every 2 years.

-The campaign will run for eight weeks across NSW from March 11 – May 5, 2018 and will be broadcast across NSW on:
+The 2020 campaign runs from 1 February until 30 June and will be broadcast across NSW on:

 - Digital Display

 What can you do?

 We urge any woman in NSW aged 50-74 who has not had a mammogram in the past 2 years to book a mammogram today.

 An appointment at BreastScreen NSW only takes 20 minutes, the mammogram itself takes all of 5 or 10 minutes.
 It's free, it's important and it could just save you life.

 You can find out more about breast cancer and family history by visiting our breast cancer and family history page.